28 minutes

 strategy_plugins = mitogen/ansible_mitogen/plugins/strategy

-I have disabled host_key_checking because if Ansible runs in an ephemeral container, it hasn’t SSH’d to any of the hosts previously.
+because if Ansible runs in an ephemeral container, it hasn’t SSH’d to any of the hosts previously.
 Without this, running Ansible will fail from a container, as the process for accepting a host key would require user input.

-In addition to this, I add the strategy: mitogen_free to the tasks in the overall Playbook.
-You can set this as a default option in the ansible.cfg file.
+to the tasks in the overall Playbook.
+You can set this as a default option in the ansible.cfg

 I have found that some roles/collections may have issues with Mitogen (the netbox collection didn’t work on a release candidate of Mitogen, but does work on the latest GA release).
 Having the option to enable it per task/role inclusion allows me to run it against all roles it is compatible with, and revert to the in-built Ansible strategies if a role/collection has issues.